google-research/meliad/README.md

 - `--load_dir=/location/of/pretrained/model` For finetuning.
 - `--default_data_dir=/location/of/tfds/datasets` For tensorflow datasets.

-For the Memorizing Transformer:

-- `size/medium150M.gin`  The 150M parameter model in the paper.
-- `options/positions_t5.gin` Use a T5-style relative position bias.
-- `options/seq_512.gin` Segment length of 512.
-(Window is 512 by default).
-- `options/external_memory_32k.gin` Memorizing Transformer with a memory size of 32k.

 For the Block-Recurrent Transformer:

 - `size/medium150M.gin`  The 150M parameter model in the paper.
 - `options/positions_t5.gin` Use a T5-style relative position bias.
 - `options/seq_4096.gin` Segment length of 4096.
 (Window is 512 by default).
 - `recurrent/bias_skip.gin` The fixed:skip configuration.

+For the Memorizing Transformer reimplementation:

+- `size/medium150M.gin`  The 150M parameter model in the paper.
+- `memory2/mem_densekv_64k.gin` Memorizing Transformer with a memory size of 64k, and dense (rather than Top-K) attention.